AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/getting-started.md

 ![CM Commerce Endpoint](/help/commerce-cloud/assets/commerce-cm-endpoint.png)

-After the endpoint (optionally an authentication token for staged catalog support) is set, the endpoint will be displayed on the detail page.
+After the endpoint and optionally an authorization header for staged catalog support is set, the endpoint will be displayed on the detail page.
 Clicking the Edit icon will open the same dialog where the endpoint can be modified if necessary.

 ![CM Enviornment Information](/help/commerce-cloud/assets/commerce-cmui-done.png)